Alejogb1/job-board/blog-data/case-expressions-may-only-be-nested-to-level-10.md

 id: "case-expressions-may-only-be-nested-to-level-10"
 ---

-Okay so nested case statements limited to level 10 eh I’ve seen this rodeo before.
+ so nested case statements limited to level 10 eh I’ve seen this rodeo before.
 Been there done that got the t-shirt and probably a few debugging scars to prove it.
 Let me tell you it’s a classic gotcha that always seems to bite even the most seasoned of us.
 It’s like the compiler says “yeah you think you’re clever with all these case statements ha try me I dare you” and then bam level 11 and it throws a tantrum.

 My first encounter with this was back in the early days right like '08 probably.
 I was working on this embedded system project some real-time sensor processing.
 We were getting a firehose of data and we needed to do some serious state machine acrobatics to handle it.
 I figured case statements were the way to go clean concise easy to follow right?
 Wrong so wrong.